djmunoz/obliquity_inference/README.rst

       :width: 200 px
       :scale: 80 %

-which is a nice Gaussian with a maximum at zero, meaning that the data is consistent with kappa=0, i.e., uniform spin orientations.
+which is a nice Gaussian with a maximum near zero, meaning that the data is consistent with kappa=0, i.e., uniform spin orientations.
 The greater the number of targets (in this example we are using :code:`Nstars=100`), the narrower the distribution around zero is (you can check this by setting :code:`Nstars=10` and finding that the kappa distribution is still around zero, but wider).

 Real-data